PHP Extensions¶

 Type the following code blocks for your specific distribution into the terminal in order to install the necessary build packages:

-After the build packages are installed the next step is to compile Imagick.
-Run the following into a terminal:
+After the build packages are installed, the next step is to compile Imagick.
+Run the following in a terminal:

 Once completed, please skip ahead to the Configure section.